vladyslavgeyna/auto-sale/README.md

 ## Project Description

 The Auto Sale app is a full-stack application designed for selling cars, providing a platform similar to [AUTO.RIA](https://auto.ria.com/uk/).
 The project is structured with a client-side application and a server-side API.
-At the moment Docker is utilized for managing the PostgreSQL database and Redis.
+The entire project is containerized using Docker to enhance portability and scalability.

 ## Technologies Used